 To be completely honest, you don’t really need to bother with the royal icing at all.
 With the little amount you’re using, it will not change the taste of the cookie all that much.
 However, I did mention at the beginning of this post that cookie cutter cookies are a great way to add a little extra glam and festivity to an otherwise simple and rustic cookie recipe.

 Since Crispy Chocolate Cookie Cutter Cookies are basically butter, sugar, flour, and cocoa, it’s important to use a really good cocoa powder.
 I don’t mean good as in expensive, I mean good as in dark.
-A good, dark cocoa powder will give you deeper chocolate flavour, and since this is a chocolate cookie, that’s exactly what you want!
+A good, dark cocoa powder will give you deeper chocolate flavour.
+This is a chocolate cookie, so that’s exactly what you want!

-These cookies are crispy – like they will make crumbs and a snapping noise when you break them – and even though simple enough, can taste quite rich.
-If you love chocolate and cookie cutter cookies as much as I do, I’m sure you’re going to love this one as well.
+These cookies are crispy.
+They will make crumbs and a snapping noise when you break them.
+And, even though they are simple, they can taste quite rich.
+If you love chocolate and cookie cutters, you’re going to love this recipe.

-Cut them any way you like – rounds, squares, rectangles, or even use festive cookie cutters like trees, snowflakes, or stars – and, of course, moose and squirrels!
+Cut them any way you like.
+Use festive cookie cutters like trees, snowflakes, or stars – and, of course, moose and squirrels!
 And, if by some chance cookie cutter cookies are not your thing, don’t fret, I’ll be back tomorrow with the fifth cookie recipe in Lord Byron’s 24 Cookies of Christmas series!

 Crispy Chocolate Cookie Cutter Cookies